Physical Running in Conformal Gravity and Higher Derivative Scalars: Higher-derivative scalar field

 The expressions \eqref{eq:trace-anomaly} and \eqref{eq:trace-anomaly-beta} for $\langle T\rangle$ should be compatible in the overlapping regimes of validity.
 Taking into account the fact that we compute the RG on asymptotically flat spacetimes, that is, $E_4=0$, we have that compatibility requires that $\beta_{\frac{1}{\xi}}=0$ in the conformal limit.
 Fortunately, this is verified by both the $\mu$-running and the physical beta functions given above in Eqs.~\eqref{eq:beta-functions-mu-running-actual} and \eqref{eq:beta-functions-physical-running-actual}, respectively.

 Furthermore, the trace anomaly is an observable, in the sense that we can construct identities among renormalized $n$-point functions that are constrained by the form of $\langle T \rangle$.
-Since the anomaly is an observable, it may be tempting to ask whether the observable coefficients should be determined by the $\mu$-running or by the physical beta functions, given that the Callan-Symanzik equation can be formulated with either.
+Since the anomaly is an observable {we have that $a$ and $b$ are scheme-independent constants characterizing the underlying conformal field theory in the flat-space limit \cite{Komargodski:2011vj}}.
+Thus it may be tempting to ask whether the observable coefficients should be determined by the $\mu$-running or by the physical beta functions, given that the Callan-Symanzik equation can be formulated with either.

-The answer is actually simpler: in the conformal limit, the $\mu$-running and the physical running do coincide, in agreement with the expectation that the conformal limit should be completely scaleless.
+The answer is actually simpler: in the conformal limit, the $\mu$-running and the physical running do coincide, in agreement with the expectation that the conformal limit should be completely scaleless. {In other words, the scale $m$ decouples in the conformal limit and only $\log(p^2/\mu^2)$ survives in Eq.~\eqref{eq:form-factors-finite-part}}.
 In fact,

 Combining everything together we have that the conformal higher derivative scalar has the anomaly

 where the so-called $b$-anomaly coefficient of $C^2$ agrees with the literature \cite{Asorey:2003uf, Boyle:2021jaz}, while the $a$-anomaly coefficient is not determined by our beta function because we are limited to two-point functions in asymptotically flat spacetime.\footnote{ In fact, in the flat space limit and for nondynamical metric Eq.~\eqref{eq:diagrams} is precisely renormalizing $ \int \dd^4 x \langle T_{\mu\nu}(x) T_{\alpha\beta}(0) \rangle {\rm e}^{i p\cdot x}$, where $T_{\mu\nu}$ is seen as the composite operator sourced by $g_{\mu\nu}$.
 The coefficients of the anomaly can be related to it in both broken and unbroken phases of conformal symmetry \cite{Komargodski:2011vj}. } In order to compute $a$ from physical correlators, it would be necessary to use either $3$- or $4$-point functions, depending on the approach \cite{Osborn:1991gm,Komargodski:2011vj}.
 However, we know already that $a=\frac{7}{90}$ from standard covariant methods using the heat-kernel expansion \cite{Asorey:2003uf}.